mylesthaiss/FFmpegCatapult/Readme.txt

 - Lightweight.
 - Two-pass encoding.

 Install
 =======
-After extracting the FFCatapult_xx.zip file, copy the ffcatapult.exe and presets.xml files onto your FFmpeg binary folder or place the FFmpeg binary onto the folder where the FFmpeg Catapult executable is.
+After extracting the FFCatapult_xx.zip file, copy the FFmpegCatapult.exe file and Presets folder onto your FFmpeg binary folder or place the FFmpeg binary onto the folder where the FFmpeg Catapult executable is.